MicrosoftLearning/MB-210-Dynamics365forSales/Instructions/Labs/LAB[MB-210]_M00Lab00_Validate_Lab_Environment.md

 1. If prompted, enter `0123456789` for **Phone number** and select **Submit**.

 1. Select **Sales trial** in the app selector on the title bar and open the **Sales Hub** app.

-1. Spend a few minutes exploring the application, select **Next** on the welcome prompt to learn the basics.